Logic Flow

 Structure

 The Flow itself doesn't directly contain the commands.
-The commands are placed into Steps, which are smaller containers within the Flow that link to each other forming one or more possible sequences.
-In the Template builder the Flow is depicted in this manner:
+The commands are placed into Steps, which are smaller containers within the Flow that link to each other, forming one or more possible sequences.
+In the Template builder, the Flow is depicted in this manner:

 Each of the boxes displayed there with arrows pointing in and out of them is one of the Steps.
 The arrows show how the sequence of Steps progresses.
 The inside of a Step can look like this:

 Within is the place for commands, each command having its own line.
-A single command generally performs a single task and so the logic is formed by having a series of commands working together.
+A single command generally performs a single task, and so the logic is formed by having a series of commands working together.
 They get to do their job one by one in the order they're placed in, starting with the topmost one and heading downwards.
 As commands are able to make use of the variables created by previously evaluated commands, placing them in the proper order can be important - as an example, in the image above the first record command refers to the "id" variable created by the first set command.
-In the editor you can drag the commands around to change their order easily.
+In the editor, you can drag the commands around to change their order easily.

-While the sequence of commands within a Step is basically a straight line from top to bottom, it does have a few special characteristics such as conditional sections.
+While the sequence of commands within a Step is basically a straight line from top to bottom, it does have a few special characteristics, such as conditional sections.
 These characteristics are described in their own article - see Command sequence.
 The article Variables and attributes is also very relevant to how commands work.

-Among the Steps there can be, and often is, Screen steps.
+Among the Steps there can be, and often are, Screen steps.
 They differ from normal Steps in that they do not contain a command sequence - instead they contain a Screen, which is an HTML page displayed to the user running the evaluation process.
 The Screen HTML can contain logic attributes and elements which are evaluated when the Screen is to be displayed.
 The Screen steps' role is generally to collect input from the user, as the values of input elements present in the Screen HTML become variables for the commands in normal Steps to use.

 Between the Flow and the Steps is another structural layer: Segments.
-Segments divide the Flow into phases of its life cycle, eg. one for the Flow's start, one for its main work, and one for any finishing operations.
+Segments divide the Flow into phases of its life cycle, e.g. one for the Flow's start, one for its main work, and one for any finishing operations.
 They also form a sequence in which the Flow goes through them.
 This particular sequence of Segments can be seen here in the upper left corner as "Before", "Main" and "After", occurring in that order from left to right.
 Clicking any of them in the editor changes the set of Steps displayed below to that of the clicked Segment's.

 Progress